Friday, March 12, 2010

 04 Belarus

-A: Whether it intends to or not, this tells you immediately that it’s trying to be a James Bond theme, or at least mimic the scale of one.
+A: Whether or not it intends to, this tells you immediately that it’s trying to be a James Bond theme, or at least mimic the scale of one.
 It impresses me, but only conditionally, since parts of it still sound sluggish and lazy to my ears.
 I wonder how many more CIS countries Philip Kirkorov will magic rabbits out of hats for at the eleventh hour.

 V: Another unattractive set of vocals here, but the stage show is sufficiently distracting for it not to matter all that much.
 The stage show is, in fact, one of the best we’ve ever seen.